Antennas and transmitters

 catches radio waves and turns them into electrical signals feeding

-into something like a radio,
+into something like a radio or

-television, or telephone system.
+television or a telephone system.

 Antennas like this are sometimes called receivers.
 A transmitter is a